Ozzie-code-alt/discord-clone/README.md

 - clerk is the middleware that was used in this project.
 Mainly because of it simplicity. docs can be seen here for next.js https://clerk.com/docs/quickstarts/nextjs

+# Prisma
+Installation `npm i -D primsa` then run `npx prisma init`

+- Note Everytime we have to modify our schema we have to run in terminal `npx prisma generate` --  this adds the schema to our node modules soo we can develop with it after this you have to push it
+`nps prisma db push`

+after all that now we have to create a DB util in prisma  we will do it in our lib folder `npm install @prisma/client` ps: you can install this in root